Parent story 1 – Interview with scroll

 What is that one message you’d wish to send parents, politicians, media, religious groups and all the influencers who make society what it is?

-Acceptance begins at home, where parents play a pivotal role in supporting their LGBTQ+ children.
-Even without expertise in LGBTQ+ matters, expressing love and unconditional support can make a world of difference.
-Politicians must actively encourage and enable queer individuals to participate in elections, amplifying their voices to address systemic injustices and safety concerns faced by the LGBTQ+ community.
-Additionally, representation in mainstream media and fostering inclusivity within religious groups are crucial steps towards shaping broader societal understanding and acceptance of LGBTQ+ individuals, promoting equality and respect across all facets of life.
+Acceptance begins at home, where parents play a pivotal role in supporting their LGBTQIA+ children.
+Even without expertise in LGBTQIA+ matters, expressing love and unconditional support can make a world of difference.
+Politicians must actively encourage and enable queer individuals to participate in elections, amplifying their voices to address systemic injustices and safety concerns faced by the LGBTQIA+ community.
+Additionally, representation in mainstream media and fostering inclusivity within religious groups are crucial steps towards shaping broader societal understanding and acceptance of LGBTQIA+ individuals, promoting equality and respect across all facets of life.

 Parent story 2 – BBC NEWS MARATHI